 4. Palazzo Pitti and Boboli Gardens

 With Italy’s most unique gardens, royal apartments, history, museums, Florentine craftsmanship, a magnificent art gallery, and the Medici Palace, the Palazzo Pitti and Boboli Gardens offer a fantabulous view of the beautiful city of Florence.
-As one of the most amazing tourist attractions of Florence, the fountains, an amphitheatre in the quarry hole, a maze, formal beds, and a faux grotto etched into the hillside make Palazzao Pitti and Boboli Gardens one of the most splendid places to visit in Florence.
+As one of the most amazing tourist attractions of Florence, the fountains, an amphitheatre in the quarry hole, a maze, formal beds, and a faux grotto etched into the hillside make Palazzo Pitti and Boboli Gardens one of the most splendid places to visit in Florence.
 This is one of the city’s largest architectural monuments.
 There is also a Gallery of Modern Art within this majestic structure.

 - Address – South side of river Amo, near Ponte Vecchio